 If at the end of the ‘promotion period’ of 12-15 months you are still unable to pay off the balance, look for a balance transfer card.
-Balance transfer cards come with fees 3 to 5% or even more sometimes.
-So, balance transfer is also not a cheap option, but it better than paying 18%+ APR interest on balance.
+Balance transfer cards come with fees of 3 to 5% or even more sometimes.
+So, a balance transfer is also not a cheap option, but it is better than paying 18%+ APR interest on the balance.

 Personal loans can be a much more viable option if you qualify for one at a good interest rate.
 You can take out a personal loan at lower interest rates and pay off the credit card balance, saving hundreds of dollars in interest.

 APR stands for Annual Percentage Rate.
 A credit card’s APR is the interest rate you pay for borrowing money i.e. not paying the balance full by the due date.
 Honestly, credit cards have crazy interest rates, 18% or more in general.
 Depending on credit score, the interest rates can be more than 30% as well.